ernacktob/esp8266_wifi_raw/README.markdown

 RECEIVING
 ---------

-The method currently allows the device to enter in monitor mode, and sniff every packet that can be found in the air, including control and management frames.
+~~The method currently allows the device to enter in monitor mode, and sniff every packet that can be found in the air, including control and management frames.
 There are no limitations on the packet size as in the official sniffer APIs.
-You have access to the complete frame.
+You have access to the complete frame.~~

 Make sure you are listening in the correct channel and PHY mode.
 Note that the ESP8266 does not seem to support the 5GHz wifi.

 Update: It turns out the method only sniffs frames which are broadcast or directed to
 	the device's own MAC address.
-It is not in promiscuous mode, so it can't receive all packets send over the air.
+It is not in promiscuous mode, so it can't receive all packets sent over the air.
 It does receive the complete frames for packets that are actually processed by the driver.
 If we set the device to promiscuous mode (using wifi_enable_promiscuous(1)) the callback we set up does not get called anymore.
 	It seems promiscuous mode is dealt with differently, and the hardware may not be able